cranksters/playdate-reverse-engineering/server/api.md

 ## Player ID

 Player IDs seem to use the `DCE 1.1, ISO/IEC 11578:1996` variant of UUID v4, with dashes separating each section, e.g `XXXXXXXX-XXXX-4XXX-8XXX-XXXXXXXXXXXX`.

-If you're signed into your account on your Playdate, then your personal Player ID can be found in `cachedAccountInfo.json` under `com.panic.settings` on your Playdate's data partition.